Poverty and Inequality Pervasive in Two-Fifths of U.S. Counties

 Fostering Economic Growth, Equity, and Resilience in Sub-Saharan Africa: The Role of Family Planning

-This new report explores how family planning could and should play a much larger role in Africa’s future through strengthening global competitiveness, advancing equitable growth, and building resilience against natural and manmade stressors and shocks.
+This report explores how family planning could and should play a much larger role in Africa’s future through strengthening global competitiveness, advancing equitable growth, and building resilience against natural and manmade stressors and shocks.